Funny Heartwarming Main Webcomic YMMV

 Saturday Morning Breakfast Cereal

 is an episodic daily strip by Zach Weiner.
-The strip has few, if any, recurring characters beyond (and usually in the pop-up bonus panel beneath the comic) the crazed, always-naked author, and his long-suffering wife.
+The strip has only a few recurring characters, including God, Jesus, a fictional U.S. President, a fictional Pope, and (usually in the bonus panel beneath the comic) the crazed, always-naked author, and his long-suffering wife.

 Much of the strip's humor comes from setting up a situation and then